malaise/ada/README.txt

 Finally, a C libray needs the lib gdbm developpement package.

-NOTE: You need to set in your environment ARCH=x86_64-linux-gnu or ARCH=386-linux-gnu, depending on your architecture, and to set LIBRARY_PATH=/usr/lib/$ARCH.

-NOTE: Some programs require the stack size to be larger than the default maximum.
-Use for example 'ulimit -s 1048576' to allow a larger stack.

 NOTE: Some C includes and libraries are installed in '/usr/local'.
 The first time, you may need to install them as root then change their owner.
 You may also need to add '/usr/local/lib' in '/etc/ld.so.conf' (and do a 'ldconfig').

+NOTE: Some programs require the stack size to be larger than the default maximum.
+Use for example 'ulimit -s 1048576' to allow a larger stack.

 Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.